frederikwilde/hl-run-manager/README.md

 The directory which the dataset for learning is found.

 ### PYTHON_MODULE
+Optional.
 Only applicable for creating Slurm scripts where the specific Python version needs to be loaded as a module.

+### VENV_PATH
+Optional.
+For generating Slurm scripts, in which the virtual environment needs to be activated.

 ## Serialization
 Numerical experiments are divided into series which have corresponding folders in the result directory.